declaire/cse15l-lab-reports/lab-report-2/lab-report-2-week-4.md

 ![Image](lab2pic3.PNG)
 * Here is the symptom of the failure-inducing input.
-* The symptom is that the image link is displayed in the output when we run the program even though we don't want it to be.
-This is because in the failure-inducing input, the image uses a similar formatting to the link, which created a bug in which the program could not tell the difference between a link and an image.
+* The symptom is that the image file is displayed in the output when we run the program even though we don't want it to be.
+This is because in the failure-inducing input, the image file uses a similar formatting to the link, which created a bug in which the program could not tell the difference between a link and an image.

 ## Code Change #3